reiko-dev/particle_animations/README.md

 # particle_animations
- This repository contains codes related to the use of particle animations.
-Inspired on the Flutter Vignettes by the GSKinner team https://github.com/gskinnerTeam/flutter_vignettes
+ This repository contains Dart code related to the use of particle animations.

+# Inspiration
+ The initial inspiration is based on the Flutter Vignettes by the GSKinner team https://github.com/gskinnerTeam/flutter_vignettes.

+ I love your job and i really appreciate all the things you're doing for our Flutter/Dart community, thank you guys!